textbrowser/glitch/README.md

-Program complex Arduino projects via visual block diagrams.
+Program colorful Arduino projects via visual block diagrams.
 A visual compiler.
 An initial version is scheduled for release in November, 2022!

-Qt 5.15 LTS or 6.2 LTS is preferred.
-C++2011 is mandatory.

 Summary of Glitch